 Minneapolis will continue to partner with MPHA in joint housing developments that need project-based housing vouchers to finance low-income units.
 Where opportunities exist, the City may assist in land assembly under its High Density Corridor Housing program for new development of public housing.
 The City continues to partner with MPHA in the Stable Homes Stable Schools program supporting families facing homelessness or experiencing homelessness.
-With the expressed need of fire suppression sprinkler systems lacking in public housing high rises built prior to fire code requirements, the City will be reprogramming \$1 million of its High Density Corridor Housing program CDBG funds from site acquisition to capital rehabilitation grants to the MPHA.
-These capital rehabilitation grants will be for fire suppression sprinkler system retrofits in the public housing authority's inventory.
+With the expressed need of fire suppression sprinkler systems lacking in public housing high rises built prior to fire code requirements, with the 2021 Action Plan, the City reprogrammed \$1.25 million of its High Density Corridor Housing site acquisition program funded with CDBG to provide capital rehabilitation grants to the MPHA.
+These capital rehabilitation grants are for fire suppression sprinkler system retrofits in the public housing authority's inventory.